SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 We will start by defining a few terms.

 - **Transaction**: is an atomic unit of work.
 A database transaction may involve writes to multiple tables, or multiple writes to a single table or maybe multiple writes to multiple tables.
-Consider a Key/Value storage engine instead of database.
-We can write the pseudo-code for the transaction as:
+In a Key/Value storage engine the transaction pseudo-code would look like:
 ```go
 transaction := NewReadWriteTransaction().Begin()
 transaction.Put([]byte("KeyValueStore"), []byte("BadgerDb"))